a-bentofreire/abeamer/docs/sources/glossary.md

 **Off-Sync** an animation is when 2 animation in parallel don't start at the same position, or when 2 animations in series don't follow each other due a change in the start position.
-Off-sync is accomplished by setting the `position` parameter.
+Off-sync is accomplished by setting the `position` or `advance` parameter.

 ## Oscillator